 If your permit dictates that your site requires an accredited particulate CEM, a1-cbiss have access to a range of QAL1 approved CEMS specified in EN 15267-3 and, accredited to MCERTS and TUV.

 ProScatter™ technology efficiently evaporates any water vapour in a flue gas samples providing reliable and accurate dust concentration measurements.

 ElectroDynamic™ technology is unaffected by contamination on the sensor rod (which may cause signal drift in other types of probe electrification devices) and suitable for monitoring conductive dusts which usually coat the sensor such as carbon black.

 Reach Across the Widest Stacks for Accuracy

-The longest Particulate CEM probes reach up to 15m across the duct.
+The longest Particulate Continuous Emissions Monitoring probes reach up to 15m across the duct.

 CEM dust analysers are manufactured by Envea in France.
 Envea emissions monitors are renowned for their accuracy, reliability, leading-edge technology, and innovation.

 - Provides full compliance with the EN standard

 - Technologically advanced in comparison to the current system